enbility/devices-app/README.md

 The service requires a certificate and a key which will be created automatically and saved in the working folder if file names are not provided or the default filenames are not found.

+## First steps

+- Download and install [golang](https://go.dev) for your computer
+- Download and install [NodeJS and NPM](https://nodejs.org/) if you do not already have it
+- Download the source code of this repository
+- Run `npm install` inside the root repository folder
+- Now follow either the `Development` or `Build binary` steps

 ## Development

 ### Running the server component

-`go run main.go -h` to see all the possible parameters.
+- `go run main.go -h` to see all the possible parameters.

-`go run main.go` to start with the default parameters.
+- `go run main.go` to start with the default parameters.

 ### Running the web frontend